1. Overview of APEC and the context of APEC 2027

 This expansion also helped APEC consolidate its central role in global trade issues, connecting supply chains between Asia and the Americas – two regions with the most dynamic growth rates in the post-Cold War era.
 The participation of new economies also brought diversity of interests, making discussions within APEC more substantive.

 2.4.
-Expansion in 1998: Peru, Russia, Vietnam
+Expansion in 1998: Peru, Russia, Viet Nam

-In 1998, the third and final expansion was carried out, with the accession of Peru, Russia, and Vietnam.
+In 1998, the third and final expansion was carried out, with the accession of Peru, Russia, and Viet Nam.
 This is considered a milestone that completed APEC's geographical scope, as the forum officially encompassed the entire Pacific Rim.
 Characterized by three economies from important geopolitical regions, this accession helped APEC increase its coverage and consolidate its role as the world's largest inter-regional economic cooperation forum.

-For Vietnam, 1998 was a historic turning point.
-Joining APEC helped Vietnam expand its export markets, promote economic reforms, and access advanced governance models.
-Vietnam also had the opportunity to participate deeply in global value chains and learn from the development experiences of leading economies.
+For Viet Nam, 1998 was a historic turning point.
+Joining APEC helped Viet Nam expand its export markets, promote economic reforms, and access advanced governance models.
+Viet Nam also had the opportunity to participate deeply in global value chains and learn from the development experiences of leading economies.

 After the 1998 expansion, APEC decided to temporarily suspend the admission of new members to stabilize its internal structure.
 Since then, the forum has maintained 21 member economies.
 This policy aims to ensure coordination efficiency, preventing the forum from becoming too large and making it difficult to reach consensus on important policy issues.
-The use of the term "economy" reflects APEC's flexible approach to regional cooperation, complementing its operating principles of non-binding commitments, consensus, and respect for differences among members.
+The use of the term 'economy' reflects APEC's flexible approach to regional cooperation, complementing its operating principles of non-binding decisions, consensus, and respect for differences among members.

 The 10th APEC Ministerial Meeting in Kuala Lumpur (Malaysia), November 14, 1998.
-At the opening session of the conference, Viet Nam, Russia, and Peru were admitted to APEC, bringing the total number of members to 21.
+At the opening session of the conference, Vietnam, Russia, and Peru were admitted to APEC, bringing the total number of members to 21.

-3. Viet Nam in APEC - Role, Contributions, and Hosting
+3. Vietnam in APEC - Role, Contributions, and Hosting

 3.1.
-When did Viet Nam join APEC?
+When did Vietnam join APEC?

-Viet Nam became a member economy of APEC in 1998, at a time when Viet Nam was strongly promoting international integration and economic opening.
-This was an opportunity for Viet Nam to learn management experience, attract investment, and participate deeply in regional supply chains.
-This event helped Viet Nam enhance its position and expand cooperation in many fields.
+Vietnam became a member economy of APEC in 1998, at a time when Vietnam was strongly promoting international integration and economic opening.
+This was an opportunity for Vietnam to learn management experience, attract investment, and participate deeply in regional supply chains.
+This event helped Vietnam enhance its position and expand cooperation in many fields.

 3.2.
-How many times has Viet Nam hosted APEC?
+How many times has Vietnam hosted APEC?

 3.3.
-Viet Nam's Role and Imprint in APEC
+Vietnam's Role and Mark in APEC

 Perspective of Phu Quoc International Airport serving the APEC 2027 Summit.